cmu15466-gsilvera/OrbitalPhysics/README.md

 The goal of the game is to use your laser to move the asteroid until it is no longer on a collision course.
 Currently, there are three levels of increasing difficulty and an in-game tutorial covering the basic controls.
 A more in-depth tutorial is laid out below:

 ### Camera Controls:
-- Zotate by dragging with any mouse button
+- Rotate by dragging with any mouse button
 - Zoom in/out using the scroll wheel
 - While hovering your cursor over an object, press `TAB` to switch focus to that object.
 Pressing `~` will reset focus to the player.